AlishaMahanty/AtliQ-FMCG-Enterprise-Analytics-SQL/Finance_Analytics/README.md

 ## 🛠️ Implementation Notes

-- SQL queries are structured for financial reporting accuracy and consistency
+- SQL queries are structured for **financial reporting accuracy and consistency**
-- Stored procedures (get_) are used to encapsulate reusable business logic
+- Applied **aggregations and grouping** to calculate monthly and yearly gross sales
+- Implemented **layered financial calculations** for gross sales and revenue reporting
+- Used **custom fiscal year logic** to align reports with business accounting periods
+- Encapsulated business logic in **stored procedures (get_)** for reusable customer-level and fiscal reports
+- Performed **product-level and customer-level analysis** for revenue tracking
-- Query outputs are designed to be BI-tool ready (Power BI / Excel)
+- Query outputs are designed to be **BI-tool** ready for Power BI and Excel reporting